artefactual/atom-docs/admin-manual/installation/ansible.rst

    or point us to the area of the code that needs to be changed.
 Thank you!

-Ryerson University Library & Archives leads the development of a similar solution targetting Chef. `Their repositories are open source <https://github.com/ryersonlibrary?utf8=%E2%9C%93&query=atom>`_.
+Ryerson University Library & Archives leads the development of a similar solution targeting Chef. `Their repositories are open source <https://github.com/ryersonlibrary?utf8=%E2%9C%93&query=atom>`_.